Contribute Your Story!

 🌟 Step Three: Get Featured on Our Platform

-Once approved, your work may be published on our blog, shared across our social media channels, and featured in our Black Canadian Creators newsletter, reaching thousands of subscribers looking to discover and support new Black voices in Canada.
+Once approved, your work may be published on our blog, shared across our social media channels, and featured in our Black Canadian Creators newsletter, and possibly the podcast to discuss further with the host reaching thousands of subscribers and the world looking to discover and support new, upcoming and legacy Black voices in Canada.

 We’ll also tag and credit you fully—because creators deserve their shine ✨